mzattera/predictive-powers/README.md

 ### Endpoint

-An endpoint provides GenAI capabilities in form of services; it can be created similarly to an `OpenAiClient`, by passing an API key or reading it from the OS environment.
+An endpoint provides GenAI capabilities in form of services; it can be created similarly to an `OpenAiClient`, by passing an optional API key.

 ```java
 import io.github.mzattera.predictivepowers.OpenAiEndpoint;